Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 How the band works

-• Waters: narrative focus, concepts, lyrical bite.
+• Waters: narrative focus, concepts, lyrical bite, paranoia, and emotional confrontation.

 Essential Discography